 Still no one spoke.
 My father bowed his head to pray as he started to walk away.
-At last, a man hollered out, “Wait for me to get dressed, I will help you.”
+At last, a man hollered out, “Wait for me to get dressed and I’ll help you.”
 Some time later, the stranger pulled his truck up next to ours.
 He got out of his truck—and grabbed a fuel nozzle from the back!
 All of us, including my father, watched with complete amazement.
-We had never seen a man with a gas pump truck before!
+We had never seen a man with a gas-pump truck before!
 That done, the selfless man wished all of us a happy vacation as he shyly slipped back into his truck to pull away.

 My father rushed toward his truck, saying “Please, wait,” thanking him profusely while trying to pay him for both his generosity and the fuel.
 But the man refused my father’s money, saying, “No thank you, it was my privilege.
 Just enjoy your time on the mountain, that’s all I want.”

 It was one of the greatest things I have ever witnessed: extraordinary kindness and generosity from a complete stranger.
 My father now suffers from dementia and is 83 years old, but I do not believe he will ever forget this story.
 Each time he tells the story of this man, he chokes up, fighting back tears of joy for both the answered prayer and the generosity of this selfless gentleman.

 From my father, my family, and myself: Thank you, kind sir.
 I am sure your family is as proud of you as mine is of my father.